Class of 2017

 —John Hobbs MA ’14

-Mishaun Shahebi first knew he wanted to pursue dentistry while a junior in high school.
+Mishaun Sahebi first knew he wanted to pursue dentistry while a junior in high school.

-During his dental school career, Shahebi was honored with the Dental Student Award from the American Association of Oral and Maxillofacial Surgeons and the Student Leadership Award from Delta Dental.
+During his dental school career, Sahebi was honored with the Dental Student Award from the American Association of Oral and Maxillofacial Surgeons and the Student Leadership Award from Delta Dental.

 “I hope that my classmates remember me as someone who aimed to put humility above all in my thoughts and actions towards peers, faculty, staff and patients.”